 Where to find help if you are an employer

 It is very often family members, close friends or work colleagues can see when a relationship is not healthy, or doesn’t seem quite right.
-The following may help you to recognise if a colleague is in an abusive situation at home.
+The following may help you to recognise if a female or male colleague is in an abusive situation at home.

 If you are worried about a colleague you can find more information on the Open the Door website under tips and advice.